Who Can Be Members of an LLC

 A multiple-member LLC is taxed as a partnership, so each member's share of the net income or loss is passed through to the member's personal tax return.
 In a multiple-member LLC, the operating agreement determines each member's share in the duties of the business and in the profits and losses of the business.
 An LLC can also elect to be taxed as a corporation or S corporation, and the members then would pay tax in the same way as corporate shareholders or S corporation owners.

 LLC members are considered self-employed and not employees.
 So, yes, they must pay self-employment tax on their share of the business net income.

-The members of the LLC have a limited liability for debts of the business unless they have personally guaranteed loans or other debts or they act outside the bounds of their duties for the business.
+The members of the LLC have limited liability for debts of the business unless they have personally guaranteed loans or other debts or they act outside the bounds of their duties for the business.
 For example, limited liability can't protect a member who breaks the law or who harasses someone.
 The liability of an LLC member is similar to the liability of an S corporation shareholder.
-Read more about the concept of limited liability for LLC members.